isomerpages/psd-psw/_pswspark/PSTAC 2023.md

 ---
 ### Public Sector Transformation (PST) Awards Ceremony 2023

-The Public Sector Transformation (PST) Awards Ceremony is a Whole-of-Government (WOG) pinnacle platform to recognise WOG, agencies, and officers for excellence in their work and organisational practices.
+The Public Sector Transformation (PST) Awards is the Whole-of-Government (WOG) pinnacle platform to recognise and reward public officers and public agencies for excellence in their work and organisational practices.
+The awards are aimed at encouraging officers and agencies to pursue PST by recognising best practices, as well as desired behaviours and values that undergird achievements.

-The Awards constitute a key culture-shaping lever, through spurring officers and agencies to pursue PST, showcasing best practices for inspiration across the Public Service, and recognising behaviours that reflect the PST Outcomes:
+The PST Awards celebrate exceptional attainment of the PST Outcomes:

-* One Public Service, Trusted with Citizens at the Centre
+*   One Public Service, Trusted, With Citizens at the Centre
 *   Lean, Agile, Digital
 *   With Skilled and Adaptable Leaders and Officers
 *   Leading Globally in Service Delivery and Innovation
+*   Achieving Our Future Singapore with Ambition, Alignment, Action

 #### Award Categories